Home About CRAS

 If you have any questions after reviewing our web site, please e-mail us or call us.

-The mission of CRAS is to train students for entry-level positions as audio recording engineers in the audio recording and music industry.
+The mission of CRAS is to train students for entry-level positions as audio engineers in the audio production industry.

 Through extensive hands-on training with studio standard equipment, a 1:1 student/computer ratio and practice with current production techniques, students gain the expertise to move forward with their career goals.